 The outlook for the current financial year takes into account Energiekontor AG's growth plans based on a solid business model, with a view to the upcoming regulatory changes in the remuneration of electricity from renewable sources.
-In principle, nothing has changed concerning the expectations for the current financial year with regard to the statements in the 2015 annual report.
+In principle, nothing has changed concerning the expectations for the current financial year with regard to the statements in the 2015 annual report and in particular the 2016 half-year report.
 The outlook for the full year is as follows: